SarahMcN25/fundamentals/README.md

 ## References

-All references and code used in these notebooks have been sourced in Oct/Nov/Dec 2021 from the following webpages:
+All references and code used in these notebooks have been sourced in Oct/Nov/Dec 2021 and cited at the end of each notebook.

--
--

 <br>